allenai/easy-to-hard-generalization/README.md

 This is the codebase for the paper [The Unreasonable Effectiveness of Easy Training Data for Hard Tasks](https://peterbhase.github.io/files/easy-to-hard-generalization.pdf).

+Below, we describe how to replicate the main experimental results in our paper.

+### Experiment Commands

+We begin with a few examples of experiments that one should be able to run with the codebase.
+Note to use Llama-2 models, the `llama2_path` variable must be set in `utils/utils.py`.

-## Install Requirements
+#### Install Requirements

 ```
 pip install -r requirements.txt
 ```

-### Experiment Commands

-Below, we describe how to replicate the main experimental results in our paper.

-We begin with a few examples of experiments that one should be able to run with the codebase.
-Note to use Llama-2 models, the `llama2_path` variable must be set in `utils/utils.py`.

 #### Run llama-7b on ARC Challenge test with a zero-shot prompt